Variational Learning for Unsupervised Knowledge Grounded Dialogs: Experiments

-In Section \ref{sec:VRAG}, we motivated the VRAG model by suggesting that using the posterior to sample documents while training the decoder could help train a better model.
-Table \ref{table:recall} compares the performance of the VRAG (posterior) against the RAG (prior) on a retrieval task using the test data.
-Figure \ref{fig:recall-plot} shows the retrieval performance versus epoch for VRAG prior and posterior as well as RAG prior during training.
-As can be seen, the use of the responses by VRAG (posterior), to query the index during training, results in significantly better retrieval accuracy than RAG (prior) at every epoch.
-The better samples from posterior help in training the generator network as well.
+{\bf Benefit of Document Posterior:} In Section \ref{sec:VRAG}, we motivated the VRAG model by suggesting that using the posterior to sample documents while training the decoder could help train a better model.
+We find that recall of the document posterior in VRAG is nearly 14-70\% higher than the document prior of RAG (depending on the dataset).
+Further, we find that the use of the responses by VRAG (posterior), to query the index during training, results in significantly better retrieval accuracy than RAG (prior) at every epoch during training.
 While this is perhaps intuitive and expected, our results on recall in Table \ref{table:all} demonstrate the VRAG (prior) which is trained indirectly via the KL-divergence with VRAG (posterior) also outperforms the RAG (prior).
 We attribute this gain to the fact that the generator in VRAG learns to focus well on the generated documents which further reinforces the posterior network (and indirectly the prior network through KL term) to improve.